 9. Involvement, present or possible, of non-ICANN entities in the design, implementation, operation, and evolution of the DNS, in its potential impact on the Stability, Security, and Resilience of the DNS.

 Given the BC’s strong recommendation for industry collaboration on SSR development, it is concerning that ICANN has not sufficiently included key stakeholders such as enterprises and users in its security, stability, and resiliency initiatives.
 The SSR Plan further indicates that ICANN will continue to focus primarily on the contracted parties in such initiatives.
 Although the SSR Plan contains numerous references to ‘core stakeholders,” it is clear that ICANN considers gTLD registries and registrars, not users and enterprises, to be these core stakeholders.
-The key partners” identified as the subjects of ICANN’s global security outreach do not represent users and enterprises.
+The key partners identified as the subjects of ICANN’s global security outreach do not represent users and enterprises.
 ICANN must further engage users and enterprises in collaborative efforts to enhance security, stability and resiliency.

 The sense of urgency to move forward with new gTLD expansion seems to have hampered ICANN’s ability and/or desire to understand the stakeholder concerns around the security, stability, and resilience of the internet.
 Commercial enterprises, government agencies, nonprofits, internet startups, and consumers all depend upon the security of the internet.
 ICANN has failed to provide specific examples of how security assistance will be implemented in its SSR proposal.
 This is especially concerning given that there has been so little collaboration with enterprises to design these mitigation programs.
 Any such programs, it is assumed, should be primarily designed to assist enterprises who are suffering the most targeted abuses, yet enterprises appear to be a secondary afterthought in the SSR proposal.